radionets-project/radiotools/README.md

 ```
 $ pip install -e .
 ```
-Note, that it is recommended to install [radionets](https://github.com/radionets-project/radionets) and [pyvisgen](https://github.com/radionets-project/pyvisgen) first.
+Note that it is recommended to install [radionets](https://github.com/radionets-project/radionets) and [pyvisgen](https://github.com/radionets-project/pyvisgen) first.